deep-security/amazon-inspector/README.md

 ```

 You can also use the ```--print-cve-only``` switch to generate a list of CVEs that fall under the coverage of both Amazon Inspector and Deep Security.
-That generates output along the lines of;
+That generates output like:

 ```
 CVE-2009-2693